-Finley Baba is a Project Manager involved in ANSIRH’s body of work around expanding access to medication abortion through methods of alternative provision including pharmacy dispensing.
-Finley has been at ANSIRH since 2016 and has expertise in data management and survey design and programming.
-She has an international background and is also involved in research around abortion policy and health professionals’ attitudes and willingness to provide abortion in Chile.
-Finley is passionate about reproductive health equity and how people access healthcare and abortion services especially in restrictive policy settings.
-She is committed to work around diversity, equity, and inclusion and is part of ANSIRH’s DEI strategy group.
-Ms. Baba studied Public Health and Latin American Studies at Tulane University and received her MPH from Tulane in 2015.
+Finley Baba is a Project Manager involved in ANSIRH’s body of work around expanding access to medication abortion through alternative methods of provision, including pharmacy dispensing.
+Finley has been at ANSIRH since 2016 and has worked on a number of different studies across the program focused on abortion access in the United States, as well as research around abortion policy and health professionals’ attitudes and willingness to provide abortion in Chile.
+Along the way, she has developed expertise in research management, survey design, and quantitative methods.
+Finley is passionate about reproductive health equity and how people access healthcare and abortion services, especially in restrictive policy settings.
+She is committed to work around equity, inclusion, and anti-racism and is deeply involved in ANSIRH’s DEI efforts.
+Finley studied Public Health and Latin American Studies at Tulane University and received her MPH from Tulane in 2015.

 March 10, 2021

-Grossman D, Baba F, Kaller S, Biggs MA, Raifman S, Tanvi Gurazada, Rafie S, Averbach S, Meckstroth KR, Micks EA, Berry E, Raine-Bennett T, Creinin MD.
+Grossman D, Baba F, Kaller S, Biggs MA, Raifman S, Gurazada T, Rafie S, Averbach S, Meckstroth KR, Micks EA, Berry E, Raine-Bennett T, Creinin MD.
 Medication abortion with pharmacist dispensing of mifepristone.
 Obstetrics & Gynecology.
 March 2021; [Epub ahead of print].

 December 14, 2020

 Casas L, Freedman LR, Ramm A, Correa S, Baba CF, Biggs MA.
 Chilean medical and midwifery faculty's views on conscientious objection for abortion services.
 International Perspectives on Sexual and Reproductive Health.
 December 2020; 46(1):25-34.